constellation-lab/constellation1-gamma/README.md

 # constelllation1_options

 The Constellation GammaProtocol is a decentralized options protocol that allows users to create arbitrary option tokens.
-It was originally written in Solidity, but here it has been rewrotten in CosmWasm.
-The rewrite made the GammaProtocol more secure, performant, and scalable.
-It also made it easier to integrate with other CosmWasm-based projects.
+There are big plans for constellation and a lot of work to be done however the portion of interest focused on so far is https://github.com/constellation-lab/constellation1-gamma/tree/main/contracts/option folder only.

 Root Folder
   - README.md